kgateway-dev/kgateway/docs/content/operations/advanced/zero-downtime-gateway-rollout/_index.md

 While `glooctl check` will help you check some fundamentals, this command will not show if the _gateway-proxy_ is listening to new connections.
 Only its internal engine - Envoy - knows about that.

 It's fair to quickly remember here that Envoy can be listening to multiple hosts and ports simultaneously.
-For that to happen, you need to define different `Gateways` and `VirtualServices`.
+For that to happen, you need to define different `VirtualServices` and `Gateways`.
 If you want to better understand how these objects work together, please check out this [article]({{% versioned_link_path fromRoot="/installation/advanced_configuration/multi-gw-deployment/" %}}).

 Once you have these `Gateways` and `VirtualServices` configured, Gloo Edge will generate `Proxy` _Custom Resources_ that will, in turn, generate Envoy **Listeners**, **Routes**, and more.
 From this point, Envoy is ready to accept new connections.